buymeasoda/refdocs/Vim.md

 ## Edit

-Insert text from under the cursor
+Insert text under / after the cursor

 	i
+	a

 Insert text at the beginning / end of the current line